-To institutionalize PPP capacity building, the Commission obtained approval and have incorporated the Nigeria Institute of Infrastructure and Public Private Partnership (NII3P), a non-profit organization, limited by guarantee.
-The Institute is the full-time capacity building arm of the ICRC; which is envisioned to be like IP3 and the UK Cabinet Office Project Academy at Oxford University to capacitate public sector officials with world class skills for developing and procuring bankable PPPs.
-The Institute is presently collaborating with reputable global agencies to deliver PPP using online virtual processes.
-We have delivered about six of such, with an average online attendance of 100 participants per session.
+To institutionalize PPP capacity building, the ICRC obtained approval and incorporated the Nigeria Institute of Infrastructure and Public Private Partnership (NII3P), a non-profit organization, limited by guarantee.
+The Institute is the full-time capacity building arm of the ICRC.
+The purpose of the Institute is to capacitate public and private sector PPP practitioners with world class skills for developing, procuring and implementing bankable PPPs.

 The Commission intends to use the NII3P as a major vehicle for accelerating overall efforts at putting in place requisite capacity to develop and take bankable PPP projects to market in order to rapidly close Nigeria's Infrastructure deficit.
 The NII3P is expected to be manned by ICRC staff and requiring little additional spending in the face of dwindling resources and mounting needs